 - garlic salt to taste

-Preaheat the oven to 325 degrees.
-Put the quinoa, chopped onion, and 2 cups of water in a pan with a lid.
+- Preheat the oven to 325 degrees F. Put the quinoa, chopped onion, and 2 cups of water in a pan with a lid.
 Bring to a boil, then reduce heat to low and simmer until the quinoa is done, about 15 minutes.

-In a separate pan, (you can just rinse the broccoli pan and re-use it), melt the 3 tablespoons of vegan buttery spread over medium heat Add the gluten free flour and stir to combine.
-Slowly add the almond milk, stirring constantly.
+- In a separate pan, (you can just rinse the broccoli pan and re-use it), melt the 3 tablespoons of vegan buttery spread over medium heat Add the gluten free flour and stir to combine.
+Slowly add the dairy free milk, stirring constantly.
 The sauce should start to thicken.
 Add the Daiya cheese and the salt and pepper.
 Stir.
 The sauce should be thick and creamy, like what you would put on macaroni and cheese.
-If it gets too thick, just add a bit more almond milk.
+If it gets too thick, just add a bit more dairy free milk.

-Pour the sauce over the quinoa and broccoli.
+- Pour the sauce over the quinoa and broccoli.
 Stir.
-Sprinkle the walnut and breadcrumb mixture on top.
+Sprinkle the breadcrumb mixture on top.

-Place in the oven, uncovered, for about 10 minutes, just to heat everything through and let the flavors combine.
+- Place in the casserole in the preheated oven, uncovered, for about 15 minutes, just to heat everything through and let the flavors combine.